realloser/IndoorSensor/README.md

 # Indoor Sensor
-Code for an Indoor Sonsor using DHT22, Lightsensitive Resistor, Voltage devider and 433MHz transmission.
+Code for an Indoor Sonsor using DHT22, Lightsensitive Resistor, Voltage divider and 433MHz transmission.